-I stand with Woman’s Health Comes First and demand that the Illinois Department of Public Health exercise their authority to clean up the deplorable health and sanitary conditions within woman’s clinics.
+I stand with Women’s Health Comes First and demand that the Illinois General Assembly fix the flawed legislation that has allowed these clinics to go unchecked, leading to deplorable health and sanitary conditions within women’s clinics.

 All fields are required

 An investigation into the health and sanitary conditions of women’s abortion clinics revealed a severe pattern of disregard for basic medical and sanitation practices among licensed women’s clinics.
-Despite a pattern of serious health violations and medical malpractice lawsuits, the Illinois Department of Public Health fails to conduct regular health and sanitary inspections.
+Despite a pattern of serious health violations and medical malpractice lawsuits, the Illinois General Assembly does not require the Illinois Department of Public Health (IDPH) to conduct regular health and sanitary inspections.

-Illinois Right to Life researchers requested a copy of the Illinois Department of Public Health’s sanitary inspection policy for licensed women’s clinics.
+A copy of the Illinois Department of Public Health’s sanitary inspection policy for licensed women’s clinics was requested.
 No such policy exists.